-- The owner had ensured that all equipment was installed in accordance with Schedule A and Schedule C of the Drinking Water Works Permit. - Records indicated that the treatment equipment was operated in a manner that achieved the design capabilities required under Ontario Regulation 170/03 or a Drinking Water Works Permit and/or Municipal Drinking Water Licence issued under Part V of the SDWA at all times that water was being supplied to consumers.
+Records indicated that the treatment equipment was operated in a manner that achieved the design capabilities required under Ontario Regulation 170/03 or a Drinking Water Works Permit and/or Municipal Drinking Water Licence issued under Part V of the SDWA at all times that water was being supplied to consumers.

-Records reviewed identify that the Huron Woods DWS was operated to achieve the necessary CT requirements and UV performance criteria for primary disinfection during the inspection time period.
-Details concerning the CT calculation provided by OCWA, dated October 24, 2011, can be found in the DWS Components Description section of the inspection report.
+Records reviewed indicate that the Huron Woods DWS was operated to achieve the necessary CT requirements and UV performance criteria for primary disinfection during the inspection cycle.
+Further details about the CT calculation provided by OCWA dated October 24, 2011 can be found in the components section of the report.